Vegan Buddha Bowl with Peanut Dressing

 ↑ Back to top.

-🌷 CELEBRATE SPRING with
+☀️ CELEBRATE Summer with

-20+ Easy Spring Salad Recipes
+50+ Easy Salad Recipes for Summer

-Spring has sprung, and do you know what that means?
-It’s time to lighten things up with these spring salad ideas that your whole family will love!
+Summer is here, and do you know what that means?
+It’s time to enjoy the fresh Summer produce with salad ideas that your whole family will love!

 Buddha Bowl with Peanut Dressing 18 - Looking for a delicious and healthy meal that's easy to prepare?
 Try this Buddha Bowl with Peanut Dressing recipe!
 This colorful and flavorful bowl is packed with fresh veggies, and a creamy, nutty peanut dressing that will have you licking your plate clean.